Weight Annotation in Information Extraction: Enumeration Problems

 We now consider cases in which answers are required to arrive in a certain ordering.

-\computeproblem{3cm}{Ranked Annotator Enumeration \textsc{(\rase)}}{Regular functional annotator $A$ over an ordered semiring $\sr$ and a document $\doc$.}{Enumerate all tuples $\tup \in \repspnrk{A}{\K}(\doc)$ in descending order on $\K$.}
+\computeproblem{3cm}{Ranked Annotator Enumeration \textsc{(\rase)}}{Regular annotator $A$ over an ordered semiring $\sr$ and a document $\doc$.}{Enumerate all tuples $\tup \in \repspnrk{A}{\K}(\doc)$ in descending order on $\K$.}

-\begin{theorem} Let $\srd$ be an positively ordered, bipotent semiring, let $A$ be a $\srd$-weighted functional \vset-automaton, and let $\doc \in \docs$ be a document.
-Then \rase can be solved with polynomial delay and preprocessing. \end{theorem} \begin{proof} By Proposition~\ref{prop:toExtendedConversion}, we can assume that $A$ is an extended functional $\K$-weighted \vset-automaton.
+\begin{thm} Let $\srd$ be an positively ordered, bipotent semiring, let $A$ be a $\srd$-weighted functional \vset-automaton, and let $\doc \in \docs$ be a document.
+Then \rase can be solved with polynomial delay and preprocessing. \end{thm} \begin{proof} By Proposition~\ref{prop:toExtendedConversion}, we can assume that $A$ is an extended functional $\K$-weighted \vset-automaton.
 Therefore, all runs of $A$ which accept a tuple $\tup\in\repspnrk{A}{\K}(\doc)$ have the same label.
 We will use the DAG $G$ we defined in the proof of Theorem~\ref{thm:maxWeightP} and run a slight adaptation of Yen's algorithm~\cite{Yen71} on $G$.

 From the proof of Theorem~\ref{thm:maxWeightP} it follows that, given $G$ we can find a path from $s$ to $t$ in $G$ with maximal weight in polynomial time.
 Let $p = n_0\cdot e_0 \cdot n_1 \cdots e_{k-1}\cdot n_k$ be a path in $G$, where $n_i \in N$ and $e_j \in E$ for $0 \leq i \leq k$ and $0 \leq j < k$.
-We denote by $p[i,i]$ the node $n_i$, by $p[i,j]$ the path $n_i\cdot e_i \cdots e_{j-1}\cdot n_j$, and by $N(p)$ the set $\{n_i \mid 0 \leq i \leq k\}$ the set of nodes used by $p$.
-Procedure~\ref{alg:yen-label} shows how Yen's algorithm can be adapted for the \rase problem.
-Note that line~\ref{alg:yen:delell} ensures that, whenever the algorithm reaches line~\ref{alg:yen:gprime}, all paths $p[0,i] \cdot p'$ where $p'$ is a path from $p[i,i]$ to $t$ in $G'$ differ from the paths in the set $\text{Out}$ in at least one edge label.
-Observe that the first output of Algorithm~\ref{alg:yen-label} is generated after polynomial time.
+We denote by $p[i,i]$ the node $n_i$, by $p[i,j]$ the path $n_i\cdot e_i \cdots e_{j-1}\cdot n_j$ and by $N(p)$ the set $\{n_i \mid 0 \leq i \leq k\}$ of nodes used by $p$.
+The Procedure~\ref{alg:yen-label} shows how Yen's algorithm can be adapted for the \rase problem.
+Recall that per construction of $D$, all edges which correspond to variable edges of $A$, are labeled by a tuple $(T,i)$, which encodes that the set $T$ is processed after reading $\doc_{\mspan{1}{i}}$.
+Thus, line~\ref{alg:yen:delell} ensures that, whenever the algorithm reaches line~\ref{alg:yen:gprime}, all paths $p[0,i] \cdot p'$ where $p'$ is a path from $p[i,i]$ to $t$ in $G'$ differ from the paths in the set $\text{Out}$ in at least one edge label and therefore, no tuple is enumerated multiple times.
+Observe that the first output of Procedure~\ref{alg:yen-label} is generated after polynomial time.
 Furthermore, every iteration of the while loop line~\ref{alg:yen:while}, takes polynomial time.
-Thus, the algorithm runs with polynomial delay and preprocessing. \end{proof}
+Thus, the algorithm runs with polynomial preprocessing and delay. \end{proof}